theDebbister/wg1-image-creation/README.md

 and we need to keep those.
 So:
 1. Copy the entire data folder and save it on SwitchDrive in a folder that is clearly named: I.e.
 `data_piloting_[dataset title]_participant_id_1_to_10`.
-2. Now, go back to the original stimuli files and make the necessary changes (i.e. correct typos) and regenerate the images again.
+2. Now, go back to the original stimuli files and make the necessary changes (i.e. correct typos) and regenerate the ALL images again.
+It is very important to regenerate the entire set of images again and not just single images!!!
 3. Replace the stimulus folder in the experiment by the new one.
 Run a test session to see that it works.
 4. Go to the copy of the old stimulus images and copy this file: `stimuli.../config/stimulus_order_versions ... .csv`.
 This is the file that contains the information on what stimulus versions have been used for which participant.